rm-hull/luma.oled/doc/intro.rst

 <https://github.com/rm-hull/luma.oled/wiki/Usage-&-Benchmarking>`_ with the
 SSD1306, SSD1309, SSD1322, SSD1325, SSD1327, SSD1331, SSD1351 or SH1106 driver
-in Python 2 or 3 using I2C/SPI on the Raspberry Pi and other linux-based single-board computers: the library provides a Pillow-compatible drawing canvas, and other functionality to support:
+in Python 2 or 3 using I2C/SPI on the Raspberry Pi and other linux-based single-board computers: the library provides a Pillow_-compatible drawing canvas, and other functionality to support:

 * scrolling/panning capability,